emkay/dom-queue/README.md

 =========
 [![browser support](https://ci.testling.com/emkay/dom-queue.png)](https://ci.testling.com/emkay/dom-queue)

-A queue for the DOM
+A queue for the DOM.
+Not really a queue, but whatevs.

 ### Example